Nick Hayes

 A new report by Nick Hayes, released ahead of AIMC, reveals a historic shift:

-Indian titles have surged from $32.5 million in 2021 to an estimated $50 million this year, while Australian films have dropped from $54.2 million to $16.8 million over the same period.
-“Australia is now the first major English-language market where a non-Anglophone sector has out-performed the national industry on home soil,” says Hayes.
+Films in Hindi, Telugu, Tamil, and other Indian languages have overtaken Australian releases at the local box office — a first for any English-speaking market.
+This shift highlights the importance of audience development in film marketing, as Indian titles have surged from $32.5 million in 2021 to an estimated $50 million this year.
+In contrast, Australian films have dropped from $54.2 million to $16.8 million over the same period.
+“Australia is now the first major English-language market where a non-Anglophone sector has outperformed the national industry on home soil,” says Nick Hayes.

 smh.com.au